 80% of the destinations I’ve written about on this blog are places I’ve been to alone.
 So if I have a blog post on somewhere you’re thinking of travelling to and want to know how I found it, absolutely feel free to get in touch.

-If you’re into rock music, I’d also encourage you to have a listen to this female dominated badass rock playlist to empower you before or during your trip!
+If you’re into rock music, I’d also encourage you to have a listen to this female dominated badass rock playlist to empower you before or during your first solo trip!

 Here are some other tips I wish I’d known before my first solo trip: